jamesmontemagno/InAppBillingPlugin/README.md

 * Read through the [testing documentation](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnectInAppPurchase_Guide/Chapters/TestingInAppPurchases.html#//apple_ref/doc/uid/TP40013727-CH4-SW1)

 You may optionally implement IInAppBillingVerifyPurchase, where I will pass in the receipt, see: https://developer.apple.com/library/content/releasenotes/General/ValidateAppStoreReceipt/Introduction.html#//apple_ref/doc/uid/TP40010573

+A great implementation using Azure functions can be found here: http://jonathanpeppers.com/Blog/securing-in-app-purchases-for-xamarin-with-azure-functions

 ## Android Setup
 It is important to follow these steps for Android: